stephane47/gadat-project/final project rough draft.md

 ## Incorporating Zillow data:

-* Challenges
+* LC data contains insufficient date information for accurate combination
-* calculate the slope of the rents over the interval that the loans occurred.
-Add slope & intercept as features to the model
+* Using the slope of the rents over the interval that the loans occurred.
+* Add slope & intercept as features to the model

 ![alt text](images/sample-rent-fits.png "no title")